Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes and Love numbers: The confluent Heun equation and conformal field theory

 In this section we work at the level of chiral conformal field theory/conformal blocks, which are fixed completely by the Virasoro algebra.
 Throughout this paper we work with conformal momenta related to the conformal weight by $\Delta = \frac{Q^2}{4}-\alpha^2$.
 The representation theory of the Virasoro algebra contains degenerate Verma modules of weight $\Delta_{r,s} = \frac{Q^2}{4}-\alpha_{r,s}^2$ with $\alpha_{r,s}=-\frac{br}{2}-\frac{s}{2b}$, where $Q=b+\frac{1}{b}$ and $b$ is related to the central charge as $c=1+6Q^2$.
 At level 2, the degenerate field $\Phi_{2,1}$ has weight $\Delta_{2,1}=-\frac{1}{2}-\frac{3}{4}b^2$ and satisfies the null-state equation

 When this field is inserted in correlation functions, equation (\ref{eq:degenerateannihilation}) translates into a differential equation for the correlator called BPZ equation \cite{Belavin:1984vu}.
-Consider then the following chiral correlator with a degenerate field insertion:
+Consider then the following conformal block with a degenerate field insertion, which by a slight abuse of notation we denote by

 $\Phi_{2,1}$ is the degenerate field mentioned above, $V_2(1)$ is a primary operator of weight $\Delta_2=\frac{Q^2}{4}-\alpha_2^2$ inserted at $z=1$ and $|\Delta_1\rangle$ is a primary state of weight $\Delta_1=\frac{Q^2}{4}-\alpha_1^2$ corresponding via the state-operator correspondence to the insertion of $V_1(0)$.
 The state $\langle \Delta, \Lambda_0, m_0 |$, called an irregular state of rank 1, is a more exotic kind of state, defined in \cite{Marshakov_2009} as: